biancavit3/strigo/README.md

  <p> Strigo is a plataform online for colaborative education.
  </p>
- <p> Your goal is to give accessibility to learn, breaking through the borders, give to quality education and freedom to learn what you want, wher you want, learn in anywhere.
+ <p> Your goal is to give accessibility to learn, breaking through the borders, give to quality education and freedom to learn what you want, where you want, learn in anywhere.
  </p>

 </html>